As you stand on the Platform

 Furthermore, its most powerful guns were trained on the valley of

 the E-1 Gap.
-That left a spot midway between the strong points
+That left a weak spot midway between the strong points

 where defensive responsibility was transferred to smaller gun units like